-- Use will not require the College to provide special support services or insurance coverage.
-Should an activity require the College to provide special support or incur costs, the user must be willing to pay for such services or costs.
+- User will not require the College to provide special support services or insurance coverage.
+Should an activity require the College to provide special support or to incur costs, the user must be willing to pay for such services or costs.

 - KCC may disapprove, or discontinue at any time during the event, any activity which in the determination of KCC administration demonstrates the potential for material and substantial disruption of the learning environment or campus operations.

 - Any activity that disrupts the ability of the College to fulfill its mission of instruction and related services and business operations.
 Examples include, but are not limited to, excessive noise, impeding traffic or pedestrian movement, and unlawful conduct.